ropensci-archive/roweb2/content/blog/2019-04-16-ropensci-mee.md

   - Thomas White
   - Hao Ye
 categories: blog
-preface: This post is published on rOpenSci and Methods in Ecology and Evolution blogs
+preface: This post is published on the rOpenSci and Methods in Ecology and Evolution blogs
 topicid:
 tags:
   - community